 1 – Higher Salaries.
 Employers in high cost of living areas know that in order to attract top talent, they have to pay their employees competitive wages.
 As is evidenced by the Bureau of Labor Statistics data above, salaries are much higher in HCOL areas.

 2 – Less Likely for Prolonged Unemployment.
 Jess’ parents live in a low cost of living area.
 Out of curiosity, I occasionally look up nonprofit positions in their area.
 The last time that I looked, there was ONE job listed.
 Period.
-Not one job listed that day, but one listed total.
+Not one job listing that day, but one listing total.

 In high cost of living areas, there are more jobs available.
 And with more jobs available, you have a lot more options if your employer goes out of business or downsizes.
 With more competing companies, living in a HCOL area decreases both the likelihood of unemployment AND the length of any unavoidable unemployment period.

-When Jess left her previous job, the strong job market here allowed her to get multiple interviews in a short period of time, allowing her to accept her part-time job shortly after she started her search.
+When Jess left her job in 2018, the strong job market here in Boston allowed her to get multiple interviews in a short period of time, allowing her to accept her part-time job shortly after she started her search.
 I’m not certain that would happen in a low cost of living area.

 3 – Higher Income Jumps.
 According to a recent survey, employees received a larger pay increase by job-hopping than sticking with the same company.